Sporting Dogs

 About the Curly-Coated Retriever

-The Curly-Coated Retriever is a very large sporting dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Curly-Coated Retriever is manageable for most owners.
+The Curly-Coated Retriever is a large sporting dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, better suited to homes with outdoor space, the Curly-Coated Retriever is manageable for most owners.
 Typically standing 23 inches to 27 inches tall at the shoulder and weighing 65 to 100 pounds, this breed has a life expectancy of 9 to 12 years, making it a devoted companion for the right family.

 Originally classified within the Sporting Dogs group, the Curly-Coated Retriever brings a distinct combination of traits that sets it apart.
 The Curly-Coated Retriever is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Curly-Coated Retriever loves being close to its people and forms strong bonds with every member of the household.